RochaC/RTB-research/README.md

 - **[Optimal Real-Time Bidding for Display Advertising](http://discovery.ucl.ac.uk/1496878/1/weinan-zhang-phd-2016.pdf) by Weinan Zhang.
 PhD Thesis 2016.**

   Very excellent work about bid optimalization.
+Detail research in the future.

 - **[Optimal Real-Time Bidding for Display Advertising](http://wnzhang.net/share/rtb-papers/optimal-rtb.pdf) by Weinan Zhang, Shuai Yuan, Jun Wang.
 KDD 2014.**
   This paper give theory foundation of optimal bidding algorithm which take budget and win rate into consideration.
 It prove to be an nonlinear bidding.
 The experiment result is better than the linear one.